Bates CARE Collaborative (BCC)

 - Molly Newton, Associate Dean of Students for Residence Life & Health Education

-- Jimmy Riley, Associate Director for Community Standards and First-Year Experience
+- Jimmy Riley, Director of Residence Life and Community Standards

 - Kim Trauceniek, Senior Associate Dean of Students for Campus Life